Plane Tickets booked? Hotel reservations made? Travel guides purchased?

 - Check luggage allowances with your airline, including any code-share restrictions or if you are transferring from international to domestic flights even with the same airline allowances can differ.
 Packing a set of portable scales is always a good idea so you don’t fall foul or the overpack down the track!

-- Make sure suitcases are labelled, all checked baggage tagged and somehow marked or addressed inside so you can easily identify them.
+- Make sure suitcases are labelled, all baggage tagged and somehow marked or addressed inside as well so you can easily identify them.